-David Farragut was one of the most well-known Naval Commanders of the Civil War, but his notoriety emerged at a surprisingly early age.
+David Farragut was one of the most well-known Naval Commanders of the Civil War, but his stature was established at a surprisingly early age.

 On July 5, 1801, James Glasgow Farragut, later known as David Farragut, was born.
 His formative years were spent on the Tennessee frontier.
 During his early childhood, there was conflict between European settlers and Native Americans.
 In 1807, his father George Farragut, was appointed as a master in the United States Navy.
 Later that year, the family moved to New Orleans.
 In June 1808, his mother died from yellow fever.
 She left behind three sons and two daughters, one being an infant.
 In 1809, his father, who was stationed at the naval base in New Orleans, purchased 900 acres of land on the Pascagoula River in Mississippi.
 George was not able to raise all of his children on his own, so he decided to send his sons William and James into the military.
 William was appointed to the navy and James was adopted by family friend and the commander of the naval station in New Orleans, David Porter.
 Inspired by his newly adopted father, James decided to change his name to David.

 David Farragut then moved with his new caretaker to Washington, D.C.
 On December 17, 1810, at nine years and five months old, Farragut was appointed as a midshipman in the U.S. Navy.
 After sailing on the USS Essex with his father for almost a year and protecting American commerce near the Atlantic northeast, Farragut found himself in the midst of war.
 On June 18, 1812, the United States Congress declared war against Great Britain.
 By the end of the year, the Essex had patrolled much of the east coast and was then ordered to join a squadron to the Brazilian coast.
 In January 1813, the Essex was ordered to patrol the Pacific coast to protect American whalers.
 After travelling around Cape Horn, the Essex captured multiple Peruvian and British ships.